patx/micropie/README.md

 ## **Why ASGI?**
 ASGI is the future of Python web development, offering:
 - **Concurrency**: Handle thousands of simultaneous connections efficiently.
-- **WebSockets**: Native WebSocket support in MicroPie for real-time communication.
+- **WebSockets**: Use tools like Socket.IO for real-time communication.
 - **Scalability**: Ideal for modern, high-traffic applications.

-MicroPie leverages ASGI to provide a simple, flexible framework for both HTTP and WebSocket applications, maintaining the ease of use you're accustomed to with WSGI apps while giving you full control over your tech stack.
+MicroPie allows you to take full advantage of these benefits while maintaining simplicity and ease of use you're used to with your WSGI apps and it lets you choose what libraries you want to work with instead of forcing our ideas onto you!

 ## **Comparisons**